whiteroach/scale_degrees/README.md

 ### Description:

-The application will prompts the user with 15 questions randomly generated.
+The application will prompts the user with 15 questions randomly generated.<br>
 There are three types of questions:

 - What are the notes of **{Scale}** scale?